7siBlade/Random_Color/README.md

 # Random_Color

-An application that shows a random background color, and text in the center of the screen whose color is inverted from the background. :)
+Application that shows a random background color, and text in the center of the screen whose color is inverted from the background. :)